FabrizioMusacchio/ann_with_numpy/README.md

 mamba install -y numpy matplotlib keras ipykernel
 ```

-If you are using an Apple Silicon chip, follow [these instructions](https://www.fabriziomusacchio.com/blog/2022-11-10-apple_silicon_and_tensorflow/) to install TensorFlow.
+If you want to run the code on an Apple Silicon chip, follow [these instructions](https://www.fabriziomusacchio.com/blog/2022-11-10-apple_silicon_and_tensorflow/) to install TensorFlow (required by Keras).